title

 scope and content

 The collection consists of four series.
-The first series is an artefact used by Hide beginning in 1926.
+The first series is a personal belonging used by Hide beginning in 1926.
 The second series are personal records from Hide's trip to Ottawa to seek enfranchisement for Japanese Canadians.
 The third series is a copy of a yearbook from a summer school session in the New Denver Internment Camp.
 The fourth series is a set of four wartime pamphlets on issues relating to Japanese Canadians.

 biography